rodralez/ai-portfolio/README.md

 # Rodrigo Gonzalez' data science portfolio

-## Projects

-### Data Science Challenge
+## Data Science Challenge

-In this Data Science Challenge, two task were addressed:
+In this Data Science Challenge, two task were addressed.

+### Task 1

-1. Task 1: Understand the data and prepare the pipeline to transform the data from the raw format to the requested form.
+Understand the data and prepare the pipeline to transform the data from the raw format to the requested form.

+### Task 2

-2. Task 2: The goal of this task is to solve business case involving the development of the analytical model using the provided data.
+The goal of this task is to solve business case involving the development of the analytical model using the provided data.

 Link to the project: [link](https://github.com/rodralez/ds-portfolio/tree/main/data-science-challenge)

+Link to the conclusion presentation: [link](https://docs.google.com/presentation/d/1wrVYiHOGo5-GN8PoxldjUjPLqYsCdPgebQEmQnKhIJM/edit?usp=sharing)

 Technologies: Python, Jupyter notebook, Numpy, Pandas, Seaborn, Data Wrangling, Exploratory data analysis, Scikit Learn, Supervised learning, Random forest classifier, Linear regression, glnmet regression, Feature selection, Residual analysis.

-### Defect detection in metal nuts using vision AI
+## Defect detection in metal nuts using vision AI

 How many images per class are needed to efectively train a YOLOv5 convolutional neural network?